snunezcode/dbcentral-monitoring/README.md

 <a name="section-1"></a>
 ## 1.- What is DBCentral Monitoring Solution ?

-DBCentral Monitoring Solution is a unified observability platform that consolidates monitoring for all your AWS database services into a single, powerful interface.
+DBCentral Monitoring Solution is an open source initiative, this solition unify observability platform that consolidates monitoring for all your AWS database services into a single, powerful interface.
 It seamlessly integrates CloudWatch metrics with AWS metadata across multiple regions and accounts, providing comprehensive visibility that eliminates blind spots and reduces complexity.
 Unlike traditional monitoring approaches that require constant console-switching, DBCentral delivers real-time insights that enable your teams to proactively identify performance issues, optimize database operations, and maintain peak efficiency—all through one centralized monitoring hub designed specifically for AWS database environment